melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2/qiime2.md

 !!! note
     To check the input syntax for any QIIME2 command, enter the command, followed by `--help` e.g. `qiime tools import --help`

+!!! attention
+    If you haven't already done so, make sure you are running the workshop in [byobu-screen](#byobu-screen) and have created the symbolic links to the [workshop data](#symbolic-links-to-workshop-data).

 Start by making a new directory `analysis` to store all the output files from this tutorial.
 In addition, we will create a subdirectory called `seqs` to store the exported sequences.